 Body armor: Bulletproof Vest Vs Plate Carrier

-Bulletproof vests are what comes to the minds of many people whenever body armor is mentioned.
+Bulletproof vests are what comes to mind for many people whenever body armor is mentioned.
 Body armor encompasses all wear that protects you against ballistic threats.
 Also, specifics surrounding bulletproof vests and plate carriers are quite confusing for some people.
 Plate carriers, as the name suggests, are ordinary fabric vests used to carry armor plates.
 The vests are usually lined with an aramid material, and have pockets at the front and at the back were armor plates go in.
 In this case, the armor plates are the one offering protection.

 In the case of bulletproof vests, they offer protection on their own.
 These vests are made of high tensile soft material such as Kevlar.
 Bulletproof vests fall in the category of soft body armor, and mainly offer protection against low-calibre firearms.
 Some bulletproof vests come with armor plate pockets, to allow you to raise protection levels if you need to.
 In the sections below, we dig a little bit deeper into the differences between bulletproof vests and plate careers with regard to how protective each one of them is.